raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Version: pieeprom-2020-04-16.bin

 ### DISABLE_HDMI
-Disables the [HDMI boot diagnostics](./boot_diagnostics.md) display if a fatal error is encountered.
-This may also be disabled by setting `disable_splash=1` in config.txt.
+The [HDMI boot diagnostics](./boot_diagnostics.md) display is disabled if DISABLE_HDMI=1.
+Other non-zero values are reserved for future use.

-N.B.
-By default, the HDMI diagnostics screen is automatically blanked after 2 minutes.
 Default: 0
 Version: pieeprom-2020-04-16.bin

 `Version: pieeprom-2020-06-15.bin - STABLE`